Forsberg: 'Slam' Hauser, and more numbers that highlight Sam's impact

 57.6: Hauser’s 3-point percentage on wide-open 3s

 The NBA defines wide open as 6+ feet of space from the nearest defender.
-Hauser takes roughly half of his shot with that much freedom.
-Teams that give too much attention to Boston’s All-NBA tandem of Jayson Tatum and Jaylen Brown risk getting burnt as Hauser locates space on the perimeter.
+Hauser takes roughly half of his shots with that much freedom.
+Teams that give too much attention to Boston’s All-NBA tandem of Jayson Tatum and Jaylen Brown risk getting burned as Hauser locates space on the perimeter.

 For the season, Hauser is shooting 42.6 percent beyond the arc.
 That number is up at 46.1 percent over the last 15 games, eliminating a 1-for-7 start that he refuses to call a slump.